James Storm: Storyline with Gunner (2013–2014)

 At Slammiversary, Storm was paired with Gunner to face the teams of Bad Influence, Aries and Roode, and the TNA World Tag Team Champions Chavo Guerrero Jr. and Hernandez in a four-way elimination match for the title, where they won, giving Storm his fifth individual reign.
-They would held the titles until on October 20 at Bound for Glory, where they lost it to The BroMans in their first title defense.
+They would hold the titles until October 20 at Bound for Glory, where they lost it to The BroMans in their first title defense.
 Storm and Gunner received their rematch on the October 31 episode of Impact Wrestling, but were again defeated.

 After losing the TNA World Tag Team Championships, Storm began a feud with Gunner when Gunner pulled the Feast or Fired briefcase from Storm, which contained the TNA World Heavyweight Championship match.
 On the January 2 episode of Impact Wrestling, for the first time in over two years, Storm teamed with his former Beer Money partner, Bobby Roode, to defeat Gunner and Kurt Angle in a tag team match.
 After the match, Storm further taunted Gunner.
 On the January 30 episode of Impact Wrestling, Storm apologized to Gunner for his previous actions, and later won a tag team match that night with Gunner against Bad Influence.
 On the February 20 episode of Impact Wrestling, Storm cost Gunner his Feast or Fired match against Magnus for the TNA World Heavyweight Championship, turning heel in the process.
 Storm would be defeated by Gunner at Lockdown in a steel cage Last Man Standing match and Sacrifice in an "I Quit" match.

 On the May 1 episode of Impact Wrestling, Storm started a feud with Mr. Anderson after he cost Anderson a TNA World Heavyweight Championship opportunity when Storm tried to attack Anderson's opponent Gunner and inadvertently hit Anderson, culminating at Slammiversary, Storm lost to Anderson.
 But in a rematch on the June 26 episode of Impact Wrestling, Storm defeated Anderson after reversing the Mic Check in a Last Call.